Speaker disambiguation: people, person_aliases, and the resolver.

 unknown_values(conn)

-List all distinct raw values that have no person_id, with counts.
+List all distinct raw speakers that have no person_id, with counts.

 Source code in src/transcript_indexer/people.py